-Design solutions that futureproof your home and ensure access and comfort for all are a key part of long-term planning for when considering renovations, extensions and new builds.
+Inclusive design solutions that futureproof your home and ensure access and comfort are a key part of long-term planning for renovations, extensions and new builds.

 Inclusive design is all about ensuring that everyone, regardless of their physical ability, can have easy access to accommodation and other premises – these are solutions that can be retrofitted or, even better, integrated into new build homes to ensure their sustainability into the future.